• Skip to primary navigation

 Ingredients on a counter top.

-To make a homemade marinara sauce, the most important ingredient is the tomatoes.
-Look for San Marzano tomatoes.
-They are whole tomatoes in tomato juice, in a 28 ounce can.
+• San Marzano tomatoes - To make a homemade marinara sauce, the most important ingredient is the tomatoes.
+I only recommend San Marzano tomatoes for this recipe.
+They are whole tomatoes in tomato juice and are most commonly found in 28 ounce cans.
 Look for a can that says "DOP" or "DOP certified" - this roughly translates to "protected designation of origin" and ensures you're getting the real deal.
+Try looking for Cento brand San Marzano Tomatoes - the can has a bright yellow label.

-Olive oil can be substituted with butter.
+• Olive oil - Can be substituted with butter.
 Keep in mind the recipe will no longer be vegan if using butter.

 Cooking marinara sauce in a saute pan.